Chewy Fudgy Brownies from Scratch

 - 1 teaspoon espresso powder, or instant coffee

 - 3 large eggs, room temperature

 - 1 ¼ cups (250 g) granulated sugar

 - ½ teaspoon salt

 - 1 cup (170 g or 6 oz) semisweet chocolate chips

 - Preheat oven to 350° F. Line an 8 by 8-inch square baking pan with parchment paper and lightly grease with nonstick cooking spray.
 Set aside.

-- Remove bowl from mixer and stir in the flour with a wooden spoon until just combined.2 Add chocolate chips and stir until incorporated.
+- Remove bowl from mixer and stir in the flour with a wooden spoon until just combined.
+It is okay if there is a little flour showing at this point, it will disappear when you stir in the chocolate chips!
+Add chocolate chips and stir until incorporated.